AXIS Speed Monitor

 Note

-To change the name of the scenarios in the radar, go to Radar > Scenarios in the radar’s web interface.
-Click on the name of the scenario to edit.
+If you want to change the name of a radar scenario, go to Radar > Scenarios in the radar’s web interface.
+Click on the name of the scenario to edit it.

 Export statistics

-You can download the logged statistics of the day, or from a set date range.
-The information in the downloaded file includes all detected moving objects within range, and when those objects entered or exited a particular radar scenario.
-The statistics will be saved as a comma separated file (csv).
+The application logs statistics which you can download as a comma separated file (csv).
+You can either download the statistics of the day, or from a set date range.
+The export file includes all detected moving objects within range, and when those objects entered or exited a particular radar scenario.

 Note